cilium/cilium/Documentation/install/upgrade.rst

   * ``cni-chaining-mode`` has been added to automatically generate CNI chaining configurations with various other plugins.
 See the section :ref:`cni_chaining` for a list of supported CNI chaining plugins.

+  * ``identity-allocation-mode`` has been added to allow selecting the identity allocation method.
+The default for new deployments is ``crd`` as per default ConfigMap.
+Existing deployments will continue to use ``kvstore`` unless opted into new behavior via the ConfigMap.

 Deprecated options
 ~~~~~~~~~~~~~~~~~~